 - Château de Rochecotte, near Villandry, Rigny-Ussé and Chinon

-As there are several hundred châteaux in the Loire Valley, with about 100 open to the public, it’s quite difficult to choose only a few.
+As there are several hundred châteaux in the Loire Valley, with about 100 open to the public, it’s quite difficult to choose only a few for your itinerary!

-If you plan to visit the Loire Valley during the high season, we recommend buying tickets to the most popular castles online.
+If you plan on visiting the Loire Valley during the high season, we recommend buying skip-the-line tickets to the most popular castles online.
 Below we list the Loire Castles you will need advance tickets for and have added links to our favorite trusty providers for your convenience.

-Here’s the list of favorite small towns and villages in the Loire Valley.
+Here’s the list of the best small towns and villages in the Loire Valley: